Gates County, North Carolina: 1800s

 In 1806, white settlers established Middle Swamp Baptist Church as the first Baptist church in Gates County.
 This accompanied the Second Great Awakening revival in the South after the American Revolution, which was led by Baptist and Methodist preachers.
 In 1811, Savages United Methodist Church was established, the oldest Methodist Church in Gates County.
 Both denominations preached both to enslaved blacks as well as white residents, and they accepted slaves and free blacks as members and sometimes even as preachers.

 The Chowanoke Indians lost their last 30-acre plot of communal land in 1821.
 Although Gates County residents were mostly yeomen farmers who owned few slaves, the South overall still had a slave society which classified people as either black or white.
 However, the Native Americans managed to maintain their culture and absorbed people of other races in their matrilineal kinship systems.
 The Chowanoke were increasingly classified as free people of color, as where free blacks and mulattos.
+In the antebellum, Gates County—like several other North Carolina border counties—also became to home to a substantial number of free blacks who sought better treatment in North Carolina than in other states, with 361 recorded in the 1860 census.

 In 1825, the Marquis de Lafayette travelled through Gates County and was entertained at Pipkin's Inn.
 The town of Gatesville was incorporated in 1830.
 The old courthouse was built in 1836.
 Its oldest remaining component is its Federal-style bell, which the town had purchased in 1781.

 According to the 1850 census, only 15 of the county's 717 farms produced cotton.
 In 1851, the Reynoldson Academy was established.
 Free people of color, who were often of mixed race, organized New Hope Baptist Church in 1859.